Lafayette Sex Crimes Attorneys

 Sex crimes carry harsh penalties that could wipe away the rest of your future.
 As a result, it is imperative that you enlist the help of an experienced sex crimes attorney to defend you in court and combat the harsh charges against you.
 Precht Law Firm has years of experience defending clients in Lafayette and will put up a bold and aggressive fight for you in court, whether you face charges for sexual battery, rape, or prostitution.

-Sexual Battery Laws
+What are the Sexual Battery Laws in Louisiana

+In Louisiana, there are Tier One, Tier Two, and Tier Three sex offenses and those dealing with the registration period that one must register as a sex offender.
 According to Louisiana law, a person can be charged with sexual battery if they touch another person sexually or make the other person touch the defendant sexually:

 - without the other person’s consent; or

 - with the other person’s consent, but they are under the age of 15, are 3 years younger than the defendant, and are not married to the defendant.